IntersectAustralia/excel-fu/module-1/index.markdown

 ### Steps

-1. Browse to the BOM page for the [current month](http://www.bom.gov.au/climate/dwo/IDCJDW2124.latest.shtml).
+1. Click on the following link to open the BOM site for Sydney, NSW Weather Observations: [http://www.bom.gov.au/climate/dwo/IDCJDW2124.latest.shtml](http://www.bom.gov.au/climate/dwo/IDCJDW2124.latest.shtml).

 2. Scroll down to the **Other formats** section and right click on the **plain text version** link.
 Choose the option to "Open the Link in New Tab".
 A text file containing data separated by commas will be displayed:

     ![CSV data](04.png)

-3. Save this file to your **project directory**.
+3. **Save** this file ("Save Page As") to your **project directory**.

-4. Once the data is saved, you can close off the tab.
+4. Once the data is saved, you can **close off the tab**.

-5. Return to the [BOM Daily Weather Observations](http://www.bom.gov.au/climate/dwo/IDCJDW2124.latest.shtml) page, scroll to "Other times and other places" and repeat the process above to download the data for the two prior months.
+5. Return to the [BOM Daily Weather Observations](http://www.bom.gov.au/climate/dwo/IDCJDW2124.latest.shtml) page, scroll to "Other times and other places" and repeat the process above to **download the data for the two prior months**.
 For instance, if the current month is May 2014, download and save the data for March and April 2014 as well.

 <div class="note">
 You should now have three files in your <b>project directory</b> named similar to: